openstax/tagging-legend/ap-bio.md

   - `ost-video` with `os-embed`
   - `ost-assessed-feature` with optional `os-embed
   - `ost-feature` (means it's a step, but doesn't need any other special handling)
+  - `ost-get-exercise` (tells Tutor to look for an exercise and add to the end of the section)
 - Misc
   - `os-teacher`
   - `ost-reading-discard`